Israel to stop use of metal detectors at sensitive holy site

 One person set off a firework, prompting Israeli police to raid and disperse them using sound grenades.

-Palestinians view the new security measures as Israel asserting further control over the site.
+Palestinians viewed the new security measures as Israel asserting further control over the site.
 They have refused to enter the compound in protest and have prayed in the streets outside instead.

 Israeli authorities said the metal detectors were needed because the Jul 14 attackers smuggled guns into the site and emerged from it to shoot the officers.